 To clear up any confusion, we’re sharing a detailed explanation of how Ashtanga Vinyasa Yoga and Vinyasa Yoga differ!
-We hope this informs your journey into a deeper yoga practice and perhaps helps you decide between our yoga teacher training courses!
+We hope this informs your journey into a deeper yoga practice and start with the correct method for your needs.

 Ashtanga vs Vinyasa Yoga

-While many people are drawn in by the high-intensity adrenaline it produces, ultimately Ashtanga is a spiritual practice and way of life.
-Aside from being the foundational practice of modern-day yoga (Power Yoga, Vinyasa Flow, Jivamukti, and Rocket are a few practices that stem from the Ashtanga Vinyasa and the lineage of Tirumulai Krishnamacharya), Ashtanga works with a set series of postures that open, align, strengthen and purify the body.
-The postures are linked together through flowing movements guided by the breath, rather than a teacher.
+Many people like Ashtanga Yoga because of its high-intensity adrenaline.
+Yet, Ashtanga is a spiritual practice and way of life.
+It is the foundational practice of modern-day yoga (Power Yoga, Vinyasa Flow, Jivamukti, and Rocket).
+These are a few practices that stem from the Ashtanga Vinyasa.
+Ashtanga works with a set series of postures that open, align, strengthen and purify the body.
+The breath links the postures through flowing movements from one to another.

 This is the amazing part about Ashtanga Vinyasa Yoga.
 Since you memorize a set sequence of increasingly challenging postures, you always have something to work on without having to think about sequencing.